 What Does This Mean for Businesses?

-Consider this: the Human Resources departments of businesses have employee personal data as well as data on clients and other companies.
+Consider this: the Human Resources department of every business has employee personal data as well as data on clients and other companies.
 These records cannot be disclosed.
 To do so is an infringement of their rights and freedoms.
-If the records were hacked it could result in serious losses—financially and stature.
+If the records were hacked it could result in serious losses — both in financial terms and in terms of stature and reputation.

 Businesses must review the data they hold, how it is used, and how it is stored.
 Moreover, they need to decide on how long it is retained and how it is deleted, destroyed, or removed.